lopezdsr/sql-query/sqlref/sql_functions.md

 ## map_keys
 {: #map_keys}

-map_keys(map) - Returns an unordered array containing the keys of the map.
+map_keys(map) - Returns an unordered array that contains the keys of the map.

 **Example of an SQL function usage fragment:**